 We use everything we know about your injury and the accident that caused it to show how your life has been turned upside down, and to demonstrate why you deserve maximum compensation.

-At the Law Offices of Alan LeVar, our attorneys have the experience, passion and skills to pursue the best possible outcome to your accident case.
+At the Law Offices of Alan LeVar, our motorcycle accident attorneys have the experience, passion and skills to pursue the best possible outcome to your accident case.
 Alan LeVar and all of our attorneys specialize in motor vehicle accidents and injury law, so we are fully focused on these types of cases.
 As a result of this focus, we understand relevant state and federal laws and how they may play a role in your case.
 We also know what obstacles to plan for and how to anticipate the progression of your case.
 If your case needs to go all the way to a jury, we have the litigation experience to take it there.
 From the day you become our client, we will be at your side, fighting for what is in your best interest.
 Our lawyers are driven by advocating for people who have suffered an injury through no fault of their own.
 You deserve compensation so that you can begin to rebuild your life and move forward.

 We offer a free case evaluation so that you can get to know us and so that we can learn more about the details of your case.
 For a consultation, please call us at (888) 220-7068.
 We are proud to serve people from across the region, including the areas of Little Rock, Texarkana, Arkadelphia, Conway and Hot Springs.